hopsoft/universalid/README.md

 > :bulb: **Implicit Contribs**: Whenever the `Rails` constant is defined, the related contribs are auto-loaded.

-#### ActiveRecord

-> :information_source: **Broad Compatibility**: Universal ID has built-in support for ActiveRecord, yet it maintains independence from Rails-specific dependencies.
+> :bulb: **Broad Compatibility**: Universal ID has built-in support for ActiveRecord, yet it maintains independence from Rails-specific dependencies.
 This versatile design enables integration into **any Ruby project**.

 **Why Universal ID with ActiveRecord?**